terrakube-io/docs/api/getting-started.md

 Workspace Git repository can be public or private using the following providers: Github, Gitlab, Azure DevOps, Bitbucket or SSH keys (rsa and ed25519).
 If you are using a private git respository please refer to the following[ document](https://github.com/AzBuilder/docs/blob/master/api/broken-reference/README.md).
 {% endhint %}

-To create it we will use the request inside the postman collection "Step 4 - Worspace"
+To create it we will use the request inside the postman collection "Step 4 - workspace"

 <figure><img src="../.gitbook/assets/image (188).png" alt=""><figcaption></figcaption></figure>